 - Layer the compost: Within the compost bin, layer food scraps with grass, shredded leaves, and other organic material.

 - Top it off: Cover each layer with a few shovelfuls of dirt.
 The smelly kitchen scraps will be covered immediately when you layer in this way.

 - Keep it moist: Dampen the compost with water from a nearby hose.
 The compost should be kept moist but not soaking.

 - Rapid turnover is good: Turn the compost by shoveling it into another bin so that the contents are mixed and aerated.
 This will speed the transformation of waste into black, crumbly compost.

 Organic Seed Sources

-Once you have your soil amendments working, you can begin reading seed catalogs and choosing your crops.
+Once your soil amendments work, you can begin reading seed catalogs and choosing your crops.
 Find a seed company that offers organic seed geared to your geographical location.
 Some good choices are:

 - Take the lay of the land: Observe your garden space and note sunlight and drainage patterns.
 These will help you plan where to place your plants.
 Tomatoes love sun and heat; lettuce and other greens enjoy a cooler, shadier location.